3lpsy/quickguard/README.md

 ```

 ## Case Sensitivity
 Case sensitivity matters.
-I based this off of what my VPN provider was using so adjust as appropriate until a more flexible approache is added.
+I based this off of what my VPN provider was using so adjust as appropriate until a more flexible approach is added.

 ## Output
 All error messages are written to stderr by default with the netdev file being written to `stdout` by default.
 Additionally, Wireguard configurations can be writted in `stdin`.

 ## Reloading
-The only reloading supported is calling `systemd-networkd` via `python-dbus`
+The only reloading supported is calling `systemd-networkd` via `python-dbus`.
+This is optional and you don't need `python-dbus` to generate the NetDev files.

 ## Config Parser
 Wireguard config files and NetDev files are `.ini` like but can have multiple entires such as `Peer` and `WireguardPeer`. `ConfigParser` does not like this.
 There's two main hacks in the script to permit the usage of `ConfigParser` with duplicate section names.
 The first uses a custom `dict` type.
 The second overwrites the `_name` property of the `SectionProxy` classes.
 This is why the `render` function just uses a separate `ConfigParser` for each section for laziness purposes.
 If extending, just know that many `ConfigParser` functions may be broken.
 If you want to use an external library, you may consider [wgconfig](https://www.github.com/towalink/wgconfig).
 Since I may want to run this as root, I tried to only use standard libraries for this script.

 # Containerization
-This script used to use an external library (`wgconfig`) so I built a container for it.
-It does not use any external libraries anymore (except optionally `python-dbus`) but if you wish to use containerization, you should review the following.
-If not reloading, containerization is probably unnecessary as `python-dbus` can be installed via your system package repo.
+This script previously used an external library (`wgconfig`) so I built a container for it.
+It does not use any external libraries anymore (except optionally `python-dbus`) but if you wish to use containerization (which I do not recommend), you should review the following.
+If not reloading, containerization is probably unnecessary.
+Even so, `python-dbus` can be installed via your system package repo anyways.
 I used `podman` so things like handling `stdin` or file permissions (the user is dropped in the container) may not apply if using `docker`.

 ## Build Container
 ```